I love Surfers Paradise. I really do. “Famous for fun” is the Gold Coast’s slogan, and it is so true.

 If you’ve never been to the Gold Coast before, one of the first things I suggest you do to gain your bearings is visit the Sky Point Observation Deck on level 77 of the Q1 Tower.
 The Q1 is the tallest residential building in the Southern Hemisphere and it’s right on the beach in Surfers Paradise.
 You can see all the way up and down the Gold Coast from Level 77 and even order food and beverages at the Sky Point Bistro + Bar.

 You can’t come to Surfers Paradise and not go surfing.
-If you’re not a pro I suggest getting surf lessons from a pro.
-World champion surfer Cheyne Horan’s School Of Surf is an excellent choice for surf lessons.
-Cheyne Horan’s team teach you all the basics of surfing and genuinely want to see you succeed in catching your very first wave.
-We went out with them on a 2 hour beginner surf lesson and had a heap of fun.
+I’d suggest getting a surf lesson, where you learn all the basics and ride your very first wave.
+We did a 2 hour beginner surf lesson and had a heap of fun.
+Book yours here.

-Tip: If you’re in Australia for a while and are interested in overnight surf camps I recommend Mojo Surf, especially the Spot X Surf Camp.
+Tip: If you’re in Australia for a while and are interested in overnight surf camps I recommend the Spot X Surf Camp.

-Get familiar with the Gold Coast’s waterways on a Wyndham River Cruise.
+Get familiar with the Gold Coast’s waterways on a river cruise.
 This 1.5 hour cruise departs Surfers Paradise and explores up and down the Nerang River.
 There’s commentary onboard and you get to see some of the Gold Coast’s most expensive real estate along the river.
-There is another company that runs a similar cruise at a cheaper rate, however I highly recommend choosing Wyndham Cruises as their boat Spirit of Elston is a lot nicer, the staff are very friendly and it’s an all-round quality tour that’s worth the extra five bucks.
+There is another company that runs a similar cruise at a cheaper rate, however I highly recommend choosing Sea World Cruises as their boat Spirit of Elston is a lot nicer, the staff are very friendly and it’s an all-round quality tour that’s worth the extra five bucks.
+You can also choose a delicious buffet lunch or sit down dinner cruise option.

 Random Fact: Did you know that The Gold Coast has more canals than Venice and Amsterdam combined?!